GeoBigData/gbdx-training/task_to_platform.md

 - create a repository for your algorithm
 - [add platform collaborators](screenshots/add_collaborators.png), which will allow the platform to pull and execute your image during a workflow: `tdgpbuild`, `tdgpdeploy`, `tdgplatform`

-## docker write, build, test, and push
+## docker write build test and push

 ## write
 - a Dockerfile contains the set of instructions to build a Docker image